 Day 3 in Beijing (3/4)

-So, in September 2024, I made a trip to China to participate in a conference.
+So in September 2024 I went to China to attend a conference.
 Before going to Changchun, where the conference took place, I spent four days in Beijing.
-This is my report of these four days, divided into four parts.
+This is my account of those four days, divided into four parts.
 This post is day 3 of my way too short trip to Beijing.
 You can find day 1 here and day 2 here.

 Drinking Tea

-So, I started off the third day with a walk through Beijing.
-The first thing I visited was the so-called Temple of the Fire-God at Shichahai.
-A wonderfully decorated temple that can be used to ask for blessing, so that your house does not catch fire.
-The atmosphere was really relaxing.
-I then continued walking around the Qianhai lake.
-It was still early morning, so it was pretty empty and although I had a little rain, it was very nice.
-I then spotted a traditional tea house and was hooked.
-I had to try this.
+So I started the third day with a walk around Beijing.
+The first place I visited was the Temple of the Fire God in Shichahai.
+A beautifully decorated temple where you can ask for blessings to keep your house from catching fire.
+The atmosphere was very relaxing.
+I then continued my walk around Qianhai Lake.
+It was still early in the morning so it was pretty empty and although it was a bit rainy, it was very beautiful.
+Then I saw a traditional tea house and was hooked.
+I had to try it.

-Inside, I found a very nice table at the window and decided for a green tea.
-They had in fact many green teas, but as a tea-noob I simply pointed to one and waited.
-I thought I get a nice cup of tea, but so many things happened at once.
-First my table was no ordinary table, it also had a kettle and a pot.
-The kettle was turned on and filled with fresh water, so I had warm water whenever I wanted (pretty common in China btw).
-The tea came with some pistachios, and I could sit, relax, look out the window and enjoy my tea.
+Inside, I found a very nice table by the window and opted for a green tea.
+They had lots of green teas, but being a tea novice, I just pointed to one and waited.
+I thought I was going to get a nice cup of tea, but so many things happened at once.
+Firstly, my table was no ordinary table, it also had a kettle and a pot.
+The kettle was turned on and filled with fresh water, so I had warm water whenever I wanted (quite common in China, by the way).
+The tea came with some pistachios and I could sit, relax, look out the window and enjoy my tea.
 It was wonderful.
-Thanks to the hot water, I could fill up my teacup several times (as it was intended) and ended up spending nearly two hours there!
+Thanks to the hot water, I was able to refill my cup several times (as was intended) and ended up spending almost two hours there!

 The Lord of Beijing: The Two Towers

-But I also wanted to do some more touristy stuff.
-So, I then visited the Drum Tower of Beijing.
-A massive tower in the city built in the 15th century.
-On top, I could see massive drums that were actually used to tell the time in the past.
+But I also wanted to do some more tourist stuff.
+So I visited the Drum Tower of Beijing.
+A massive tower in the city that was built in the 15th century.
+At the top I could see massive drums that were actually used to tell the time in the past.
 Besides the impressive drums, I could also see the city from above with a spectacular view.
-The stairs ti climb up were a bit adventurous, but manageable.
+The stairs to the top were a bit adventurous, but manageable.

-Right beside the Drum Tower is also the Bell Tower, that featured a really big bell that was also for telling the time and worked together with the Drum Tower.
-While I was there, there was also a school class visiting, who seemed to be more interested in me than in the bell they were visiting.
-They were all so kind and polite!
-I ended my little tour in a restaurant called “Mr. Shi’s Dumplings” that was actually recommended by a Mastodon connection.
+Next to the drum tower is the bell tower, which has a really big bell that also tells the time and works in conjunction with the drum tower.
+While I was there, there was also a school class visiting who seemed more interested in me than the bell they were visiting.
+They were all so nice and polite!
+I ended my little tour at a restaurant called “Mr Shi’s Dumplings”, which was actually recommended by a Mastodon connection.
 It was superb!

 A Food Tour

-For a while I was thinking about taking a food tour in Beijing.
-I finally did it and in the evening of that day, we all met at a subway station.
-We had a wonderful guide named Joyce who introduced us to Chinese food culture and especially Beijing food culture.
-We started on a roof where we got a traditional Beijing Hotpot.
-This is basically like scented fondue, where you put raw meat into boiling water and then eat it with a special sauce.
-This was really great and very good start.
-We then continued to the Hutongs, traditional houses in the Beijing centre.
-There we were invited into the courtyard of a 92-year-old woman, who made us noodles with vegetables and soy sauce.
+I had been thinking about doing a food tour in Beijing for a while.
+I finally did it and that evening we all met at a subway station.
+We had a wonderful guide called Joyce who introduced us to Chinese food culture and especially Beijing food culture.
+We started on a rooftop where we got a traditional Beijing hotpot.
+This is basically like a scented fondue where you put raw meat in boiling water and then eat it with a special sauce.
+It was really great and a great start.
+We then went to the Hutongs, traditional houses in the centre of Beijing.
+We were invited into the courtyard of a 92-year-old woman who made us noodles with vegetables and soy sauce.
 Very tasty.
-She also offered fermented tofu, which smelled and looked really ugly, but the taste was actually not bad.
+She also offered fermented tofu, which smelled and looked really ugly, but actually tasted not bad.

-We then continued to a snack bar, where we got something like a meatball in a pastry coating.
-I saw this everywhere in Beijing, but unfortunately don’t remember the name.
+Then we went to a snack bar where we got something like a meatball in a pastry shell.
+I’ve seen this everywhere in Beijing, but I can’t remember the name.
 It was exceptionally tasty and a perfect snack.
-If I had knew earlier, I would have eaten that way more often.
-We closed our food tour in yet another restaurant where we tasted a kind of Chinese burrito.
-We could fill this ourselves and had Kung Pao Chicken and various vegetarian options.
-At the end, we even got some presents from our guide.
-This was one of my better decisions, as I would have never found these places on my own and had never tried the food that was presented.
-I can only recommend the tours from Lost Plate.
+If I had known earlier, I would have eaten it more often.
+We finished our food tour in another restaurant where we tried a kind of Chinese burrito.
+We could fill it ourselves and had Kung Pao Chicken and various vegetarian options.
+At the end we even got some presents from our guide.
+This was one of my better decisions as I would never have found these places on my own and never tried the food that was presented.
+I would highly recommend the Lost Plate tours.